Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 There are lots of different ways to go about looking for what’s causing your performance to drop, from monitoring the servers’ resources to using tools like real user monitoring and synthetic monitoring to analyze how the website responds to user input.

-Picking the right tool for the job can be difficult with so many things to consider, from paid tools to open source, there are countless options from where to choose.
-While there are some very solid open source options out there I want to focus on the SaaS options as they have more support and can provide service level agreements that most open-source tools can not.
+Picking the right tool for the job can be difficult with so many things to consider, from paid tools to open source, there are countless options from which to choose.
+While there are some very solid open source options out there, I want to focus on the SaaS options as they have more support and can provide service level agreements that most open-source tools can not.

 Without further ado, here are the top 15 best free and paid website performance monitoring tools available today.

-Sematext Cloud is an a full-stack monitoring solution that provides end-to-end visibility and observability.
-When it comes to website monitoring, the suite offers two solutions you can use independently or together:
+Sematext Cloud is a full-stack monitoring solution that provides end-to-end visibility and observability.
+For website performance monitoring specifically, it offers two solutions that can be used independently or together:

 • Identify resources & requests with the biggest negative impact on your website performance